jtomada/jup-dca-bot/README.md

 ```
 ## Configure
 1. Create an `.env` file at the project root.
 See `.env-example`.
-Can be obtained from Phantom via Settings -> Export Private Key.
+Private key can be obtained from Phantom via Settings -> Export Private Key.
 2. Create your own `dcaconfig.ts`.
 See `dcaconfig-example.ts` for a template.

 To see example cron expressions, check out [crontab.guru](https://crontab.guru/).